Cadillac Calais: 1965–1970

 Unlike the De Ville, the Calais did not offer leather seating areas and vinyl roof trim was not offered initially.
-A high-grade cloth and vinyl, similar to what was seen on top-line Buick Electras and Oldsmobile 98s, was standard.
+A high-grade cloth and vinyl, similar to what was seen on top-line GM C platform-based Buick Electras and Oldsmobile 98s, was standard.
 Another item not initially available on the Calais was the Cadillac-exclusive "firemist" paint, an extra-cost high gloss metallic paint.
-Both the high-end Buick and Oldsmobile models shared the GM C platform with Cadillac.

 Cadillac, always General Motors' technology leader, offered most De Ville options on the Calais, such as Twilight Sentinel and the GuideMatic headlight dimmer.
-In 1965, the new Turbo-Hydramatic, standard on the 1964 De Ville, but not the lower-priced Series 62, became standard throughout the Cadillac line, including the Calais.
+In 1965, the new Turbo-Hydramatic automatic transmission, standard on the 1964 De Ville, but not the lower-priced Series 62, became standard throughout the Cadillac line, including the Calais.
 The 340 hp 429 cid V8 also remained the standard engine.